-where $g_s : \mathbb{R}^3 \to \mathbb{R}^{C_{in}}$ produces a weight vector for the neighboring point $y_i$ with size identical to feature $f(y_i) \in \mathbb{R}^{C_{in}}$, and ``$\cdot$'' denotes dot product.
-This formulation is essentially identical to image convolution except for the characteristic of kernel function $g$.
-Since point cloud is non-grid structured data without fixed positions, $g$ should be able to handle any point in continuous space.
-Thus, the kernel function needs to be designed to obtain point-dependent kernel weight from the relation between points.
-Generally, MLP is employed for kernel function $g$ and weights for neighbor point $y_i$ are learned from its relative position $y_i-x$.
+This formulation is essentially identical to image convolution except for the characteristic of the kernel function $g_s$.
+As a point cloud is non grid-structured data without fixed positions, $g_s$ should be able to handle any point in the continuous kernel space.
+Thus, the kernel function must be designed to obtain point-dependent kernel weights based on the positions of points.
+In general, the weights for $q_i$ are learned from its relative position $q_i-p$.